Release notes

 Learn about the current release.

-Note: The 2.6 and earlier versions of Red Hat Advanced Cluster Management are removed from service, and are no longer supported.
-Documentation for versions 2.6 and earlier is not updated.
-The documentation might remain available, but is deprecated without any Errata or other updates available.
+Deprecated: Red Hat Advanced Cluster Management 2.7 and earlier versions are no longer supported.
+The documentation might remain available, but without any Errata or other updates.

 If you experience issues with one of the currently supported releases, or the product documentation, go to Red Hat Support where you can troubleshoot, view Knowledgebase articles, connect with the Support Team, or open a case.
 You must log in with your credentials.
 You can also learn more about the Customer Portal documentation at Red Hat Customer Portal FAQ.